Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Available on request

-Writing a resume may be difficult, especially when you have little or no experience in the field.
-It’s crucial to remember that all people have to start somewhere and there are ways to make the most of your capabilities and achievements even if have never held a formal job before.
+The process of writing a resume can be difficult, especially when you have little or no work experience.
+It is crucial to remember that all people have to begin somewhere, and there are ways to maximise your capabilities and achievements even if it’s been a while since you’ve had a formal employment before.

-When you write a resume with no prior experience, it’s important to focus on transferable abilities.
-These are skills that you’ve acquired through your involvement in like internships, volunteering and other extracurricular activities which are applicable to a job in your desired industry.
-For example, if you have been a member of an organisation for students and have experiences in leadership, teamwork or event planning.
-Make sure you highlight these skills and any accomplishments you’ve achieved in these areas.
+When writing a resume with zero experience, it’s crucial to concentrate on transferable abilities.
+These are the skills you’ve gained through experiences like internships, volunteering or other extracurricular pursuits that can be utilised to land the job you want to do in your sector.
+As an example, if have been a member of an organisation for students, you may have experience in leadership, teamwork or event management.
+Be sure to mention the skills you have acquired and any achievements you’ve made with these skills.

-Another essential aspect to write an entry-level resume is the formatting.
-As opposed to listing the job prior to your experience, try starting with a summary of your qualifications or a skills section.
-This will allow you to emphasise your transferable skills and accomplishments immediately.
-Additionally, be sure to follow a neat and simple format .
-You may also consider bullet points to create a resume that is visually attractive.
+Another aspect that is crucial to writing an entry-level resume is the formatting.
+When you write your resume, instead of listing job background first, consider beginning with a summary of qualifications or a section on skills.
+This allows you to draw attention to your transferable talents and achievements right away.
+Also, make sure you use a clean and easy-to-read format .
+You may also consider bullet points to enhance your resume’s visual appealing.

 Qualifications Summary: